Mindful Moments Instructors

 Her Wednesday class encourages an embodied awareness that contributes to the reduction of tension, increased range of motion and relaxation.
 Class begins with a meditation and a slow mindful warm-up, followed by a variety of poses, and closes with a 10 minute meditation.
 Modifications are provided throughout so that students of all abilities can participate.
 Latecomers are welcome and early departures are accommodated.
 The sessions are open to students, faculty and staff with a valid Athletic Centre membership which includes access to Goldring Centre for High Performance Sport.

 Melissa is an experienced Yoga Teacher, Yoga Therapist and Buteyko Breathing Educator.
+She has also completed Foundations of Applied Mindfulness Meditation at U of T’s School of Continuing Studies.
 She encourages people to personalize yoga and meditation and to take these teachings from the mat into daily life.

 Melissa begins her class with a reflection topic/intention, moving into a gentle yoga practice, relaxation, breathing practice, and seated and/or lying down mindfulness meditation.
 All of her classes are beginner friendly and modifications are offered in a welcoming environment.
 Students who need to arrive late or leave early will be accommodated.
 If you plan to leave early, please let Melissa know at the start of class if possible.